 Interest rate risk is our primary market risk exposure.
 Substantial and sustained increases and decreases in market interest rates can affect the profitability of our products and the fair value of our investments.
 The profitability of most of our products depends on the spreads between interest yield on investments and rates credited on insurance liabilities.
 We have the ability to adjust crediting rates (caps, participation rates or asset fee rates for fixed index annuities) on substantially all of our annuity liabilities at least annually (subject to minimum guaranteed values).
 Substantially all of our annuity products have surrender and withdrawal penalty provisions designed to encourage persistency and to help ensure targeted spreads are earned.
-In addition, a significant amount of our fixed index annuity products.
+In addition, a significant amount of our fixed index annuity policies and many of our annual reset fixed rate deferred annuities were issued with a lifetime income benefit rider which we believe improves the persistency of such annuity products.
 However, competitive factors, including the impact of the level of surrenders and withdrawals, may limit our ability to adjust or maintain crediting rates at levels necessary to avoid narrowing of spreads under certain market conditions.